 When bamboo gets into the ground, it can become notoriously indestructible.
 Of course, there are ways to keep it from growing into a menace.
 Rhizome barrier systems can be very effective, while cavalier efforts to kill it with bleach or gasoline are less so.
 More shrewdly, many gardeners solve this problem by planting their bamboo in pots.
 Naturally, there are pros and cons to this strategy.

 With its expansive root system, bamboo prefers to be in the open ground where it has room to spread out.
 But many varieties of bamboo can grow well in a pot.
-In general, clumping bamboos, those with the less aggressive roots and rhizomes, will be more suitable for containers.
+In general, clumping bamboos, those with less aggressive roots and rhizomes, will be more suitable for containers.
 These include genera like Himalayacalamus and Otateae.
 Dwarf bamboos, like Sasa and Pleioblastus, which usually only grow a few feet tall, are also great in pots.

 Why and how to grow bamboo in a pot